RichardBrown384/Eichhoernchen/README.md

 relative to the application's working directory.
 Other versions of the OS can be used but require the use of command-line switches (see below).

+We recommend RISC OS 3.11 over other versions.

 ### RISC OS 2
 Assuming the application was built in a directory called `build` you can run the application with a disc image by typing